skorbiz/laursen/README.md

 - [x] Mobile-friendly page.
 - [x] Dark mode.
 - [x] Labels update: job, project, community.
-- [x] **Easy image adding** - I uploaded a new image for the Weed Removal Robot - Navigation & Control post but it dosnt show.
-Fix it - and make it so that images load more genneric next time.
-And show a dummy image if it fails to load the image.
-Probably because the loader in the content is a bit wired with redundant typing of image names.
-Make the flow more smooth.
-- [x] **Update links** - Update links for github and linkedin to https://github.com/skorbiz and https://www.linkedin.com/in/johan-sund-laursen/
+- [x] Update links
+- [x] Hide posts option
+- [x] Style guide for centent
+- [x] Updated description
+- [x] website name
+- [ ] **Easy image adding** - Every time i want to add an image, i have to add  write the image name multiple times.
+Once in cv-timeline.tx and twice in TimelineEntry.tsx.
+Can this be simplified, e.g. can we only specify the image in cv-timeline.tx and then dynamically load it?
-- [x] **Fix Link** - Why doesnt the link in Christmas Coding Event - 2D Podracing Game work?
+- [ ] **Fix Link** - The link in the post Christmas Coding Event - 2D Podracing Game does not work.
+Can you fix it?
-- [x] **Hide posts option** - Make a field so that i can easily hide posts.
-For instance i want to keep the content of some post but i might want to trim what is show on the page.
-- [x] **Style guide** - Add a style guide (probably as a comment in the cv-timeline.ts) for how to go from the draft text to the AI-corrected text.
-A key point is to avoid excessive positive words like 'advanced' and 'pioneering', as they can make it look like a sales pitch.
-Here, the focus is on prices and exact descriptions of the tasks.
-Technology keywords and tasks are more critical.
-- [x] **Updated description** - Based on our chact and the code, make a description of what features the page has in the button of the readme.
-Make the description clear and consice so that it could in theory be used (in broad terms) to gennerate the page again (without all the content of cource)
-- [x] **website name** - When seeing the tab in browser, the site is called chronos-bot-forge.
-Why is that?
-Can we change it to 'laursen timeline' or something?
 - [ ] **o-robotics image** - Add your ai magic to the image o-robotics so that it fits well with the narrow horizontal layout, and other things if you have ideas.
+- [ ] **Expanded images** - Make it so that when you click an image it shows the entire image.
+Focus on doing it so that it adds the least amount of complexity to the TimelineEntry.tsx and CVTimeline.tsx code.
 - [ ] **Dark background in light mode** - Lets try and make the background dark even in light mode.
 Not for the posts, they remain white - but the actual background itself.
 Also consider how to handle the introduction text then.
 - [ ] **Unused code** - Remove unused code.
 There is a lot of code for things like tool tips and other UI elements.
 Are all the components used? - or can we remove some of them for a cleaner repo.
 Make a list of things that could be removed or cleaned.
 If they have a limited function, write that as well.
 - [ ] **Comments** - Make more comments in the code, to make it more understandable and readable to somebody with skills in backend code but limited knowledge of webdevelopmeent like typescript, react and tailwind.